Abortion Pill by Mail

 - You need to make sure you don’t have an STD.
 Untreated STDs or infections can cause serious complications for those who have an abortion.
 We strongly recommend getting tested for STDs before undergoing an abortion.

 - You should find out if it is even a viable pregnancy.
 10-25% of known pregnancies are not viable and end naturally in miscarriage – usually within the first 13 weeks.
 Having a positive pregnancy test does not mean that you have a viable pregnancy that will carry to term.
 We recommend having an ultrasound to confirm viability before you pay for an abortion pill.

-Before spending your money on the abortion pill, you should have an ultrasound scan and STD testing done.
-Although Focus Women’s Center does not offer abortions or abortion referrals, we may be able to provide you with a free ultrasound scan and STD testing as part of your Pregnancy Verification and Consultation appointment.
+Before spending your money on an at-home abortion, you should have an ultrasound scan and STD testing done.
+Although Focus Women’s Center in McHenry, IL does not offer abortions or abortion referrals, we may be able to provide you with a free ultrasound scan and STD testing as part of your Pregnancy Verification and Consultation appointment.
 To schedule your free appointment with a nurse, call or text 815-322-1585.